1. Poor User-Experience

 Slow Loading Time:

-Kissmetrics found that 40% of users will abandon a site if it takes more than 3 seconds to load.
+Forty percent of users will abandon a site that takes more than 3 seconds to load.
 How can you prevent this?

 Avoid heavy videos, photos, flash and other files.